THE BEST WAY OF TRAVELLING

 Second hand bikes are always difficult to repair without excessive costs, unless you reuse the available parts and add spare parts from compatible models that you ultimately scrap or rebuild from scratch.
 The bikes I own, were found abandoned and brought to the Police where they were stored for 3 months before I reclaimed them as my propriety.
 This last item is important, since there are a lot of stolen bikes circulating and even if chances are slim, you may be prosecuted for buying stolen goods, even if you buy stolen propriety in “good faith”, so please be careful!

 This is no commercial business for me – instead I am just fed up with the way people just use and throw away usable stuff, and since I like to work with mechanical things, I do this as a relaxing therapy.
 This means I do not charge for the working hours that I spend on repairing or rebuilding the bike, but I do need to cover my costs.
-This means that I will usually charge between 250 and 800 SEK for a bike depending on its condition, how reliable I feel the bike is mechanically and also depending on the new spare parts I had to invest in.
-You may have an impact on the price by accepting workable but not really nice items
+This means that I will usually charge between 500 and 2000 SEK for a bike depending on its condition, how reliable I feel the bike is mechanically and also depending on the new spare parts I had to invest in.
+New parts are expensive and the price will reflect this.
+You may have an impact on the price by accepting workable but not really nice items.